-Assessment of eye movements before the age of three should focus on full range of motion understanding that the accuracy of these movements are still developing and will demonstrate poor accuracy and excess head movement.
+Assessment of eye movements before the age of three should focus on the full range of motion understanding that the accuracy of these movements is still developing and will demonstrate poor accuracy and excess head movement.

 “When should their head be still??”

-This separation of head and eye movements should begin at about 4 years old with no head movement observed during assessment at age 10 and tapering in between.
-This going to be tied to development of the proprioceptive and vestibular system as well as development of the overall brain.
-These system are closely linked and delay in any of them will cause a delay in ocular motor skill development as well.
+This separation of head and eye movements should begin at about 4 years old with no head movement observed during an assessment at age 10 and tapering in between.
+This going to be tied to the development of the proprioceptive and vestibular system as well as the development of the overall brain.
+These systems are closely linked and delay in any of them will cause a delay in ocular motor skill development as well.

 When should a baby get their first eye exam?

 The first eye exam should be at 6-12 months old.
 Infantsee, a public health program developed by the American Optometry Association, provides this first eye exam at no charge.
 It is vital to detect any problem that could limit the development of the visual system.
 The next eye exam at 3 years, then annually from ages 6-18.
 Just as the child is growing a changing during these years, their vision could be changing as well.
 With the visual demands placed on our children during these years, an annual exam makes sure they are ready to meet those demands.